Fractal behavior of multivariate operator-self-similar stable random fields: Introduction

 In order to establish the existence of multivariate operator-self-similar random fields, Li and Xiao \cite{LiXiao} defined stochastic integral representations of random vectors and followed the outline in \cite{BMS}.
 Both moving-average as well as harmonizable representations of $(E,D)$-operator-self-similar $S\alpha S$ random fields are given.
 Lastly, they leave the open problem of investigating the sample path regularity and fractal dimensions of these fields.
 In particular, they conjecture that these properties such as path continuity and Hausdorff dimensions are mostly determined by the real parts of the eigenvalues of $E$ and $D$.
 S\"onmez \cite{Soenmez} solved this problem for the moving-average and harmonizable representation in the Gaussian case $\alpha = 2$ and generalized several results in the literature (see \cite{BMS, MasonXiao, LiWangXiao, Xiao3}).
 In particular, he highlighted that the Hausdorff dimension of the range and the graph over a sample path depends on the real parts of the eigenvalues of $E$ and $D$ as well as the multiplicity of the eigenvalues of $E$ and $D$.
 The purpose of this paper is to establish the corresponding results in the stable case $\alpha \in (0,2)$ for the harmonizable representation.
 Indeed, we show that harmonizable $\alpha$-stable operator-self-similar random fields have the same kind of regularity properties as Gaussian operator-self-similar random fields.
-We will do this by applying results from \cite{BL2} and by generalizing arguments used in \cite{Soenmez, Xiao3}.
+We first give an upper bound on the modulus of continuity by elegantly showing the applicability of results from \cite{BL2} to multivariate operator-self-similar stable random fields.
+Based on this we calculate the Hausdorff dimension of the range and the graph.
 We remark that Xiao \cite{Xiao3} investigated Hausdorff dimensions of multivariate $\alpha$-stable random fields by making the assumption of "locally approximately independently components" (see \cite[Section 3]{Xiao3}).
 In fact, in view of our methods it will be clear that this assumption is superfluous in order to determine the Hausdorff dimension of the range and the graph of the sample paths of multivariate $\alpha$-stable random fields.

 The rest of this paper is organized as follows.
 Section 2 deals with exponential powers of linear operators.
 In Section 3 we recall the definition of harmonizable multivariate $(E,D)$-operator-self-similar stable random fields.
 In Section 4 we give an upper bound on the modulus of continuity of the random vector components in terms of the radial part with respect to the matrix $E$ introduced in \cite[Chapter 6]{MeersScheff}.
 Finally, in Section 5 we state and prove our main results on the Hausdorff dimension of harmonizable multivariate $(E,D)$-operator-self-similar $\alpha$-stable random fields.